WasmEdge/docs/docs/develop/wasmedge/features.md

 # WasmEdge Features

-WasmEdg (project under CNCF) is a safe, fast, lightweight, portable, and extensible WebAssembly runtime.
+WasmEdge (a sandbox project under CNCF) is a safe, fast, lightweight, portable, and extensible WebAssembly runtime.

 ## High Performance